-Overall I think PIL provided those services and to a reasonable standard.
+I think PIL provided those services and to a reasonable standard.
 PIL undertook an annual review in February each year and an interim review in August each year - which appears to be over and above the annual valuation and review stipulated.
 And, from what I've seen, PIL responded to ad hoc queries.
-And the switch of Mr M's older style pension plan to his current provider appears to have been undertaken at no extra charge.

-Mr M suggests that no review was undertaken in 2022.
+Mrs M suggests that no review was undertaken in 2022.
 I'm not sure if that means there was no meeting.
 But it won't always be necessary to have a face to face or online meeting.
-I've seen the adviser wrote to Mr M on 16 February 2022 and on 9 August 2022.
+I've seen the adviser wrote to Mrs M on 16 February 2022 and on 9 August 2022.
 Both times the adviser offered a meeting or a telephone/Zoom call.

-Mr M's position is that the level of service he received from the adviser deteriorated over the years and he admitted he had too many clients - which the adviser denies.
-But, overall, from what I've seen, I think the service Mr M received was in line with what PIL had agreed to provide and of an acceptable standard.

-There were some instances of inattention but, in my view, these were relatively small and such as would almost inevitably arise in a relationship spanning several years.
+Mrs M's position is that the level of service she received from the adviser deteriorated over the years and he admitted he had too many clients - which the adviser denies.
+But, overall, from what I've seen, I think the service Mrs M received was in line with what PIL had agreed to provide and of an acceptable standard.
+Mrs M also says she was made to feel that she wasn't valued as a client.
+The adviser denies that but has apologised if Mrs M felt that way.
+There were some instances of inattention but, in my view, these were relatively small and such that would almost inevitably arise in a relationship spanning several years.
 For example, there were times when the adviser wasn't in the office and didn't set his out of office message.
 That would've better managed expectations but there may be times when it's overlooked.
-And the adviser seems to have responded promptly when he did pick up the messaged and his replies to emails overall appears to have been prompt.
+And the adviser seems to have responded promptly when he did pick up the messages and his replies to emails overall appears to have been prompt.

-Mr M has expressed some unhappiness with how PIL dealt with the complaint.
-PIL acknowledged the complaint by letter dated 20 September 2023 and, although the letter was addressed to Mr M, the salutation read Mrs M. I haven't seen that PIL apologised for that.
-PIL also said that compensation had been paid into Mr M's ISA but it had been closed and so the money was paid into Mr M's bank account instead.
+As to how PIL dealt with the complaint, PIL's letter acknowledging the complaint was addressed to Mr M but the salutation read Mrs M. I haven't seen that PIL apologised for that.
+There was also a mistake about a compensation payment made to Mr M (by a provider, not PIL).
 I don't think those mistakes went to the substance of the matter but any errors, however small, are likely to undermine confidence and credibility in what's being said.

-Of perhaps more significance is Mr and Mrs M's disappointment, given they were long standing clients (Mr M had been a client since 2007 and Mrs M since 2016) that PIL wasn't prepared to apologise or engage to try to work out a resolution.
+Of perhaps more significance is Mr and Mrs M's disappointment, given they were longstanding clients (Mr M had been a client since 2007 and Mrs M since 2016), that PIL wasn't prepared to apologise or engage to try to work out a resolution.
 But PIL didn't think the complaints were justified and so PIL's responses were framed accordingly.

 In summary, I'm very sorry that this matter has caused so much distress.
-I know Mr M will be very disappointed with what I've said.
+I know Mrs M will be very disappointed with what I've said.
 However, the nature of our work is such that one party is likely to be disappointed with the outcome.
 I can only uphold the complaint and award redress if I'm satisfied that PIL did something wrong (or didn't do something it should've) and which has caused financial loss and/or distress and inconvenience.
 I hope I've explained why I'm unable to say that was the case here.